Elderberry Cold Brew

 3. Sprinkle a tiny amount of monk fruit or sugar for sweetness (if desired).

 6. Sprinkle with cinnamon.

 We used a store-bought milk frother (sometimes called a foamer) and 1% milk to create the cold foam.
-You may also have a K-cup machine that will do this as well.
 A plant-based dairy alternative can be used instead.